willdurand/willdurand.github.io/_posts/2022-04-11-on-writing-a-network-stack-part-2.md

 is where the incoming packet starts to actually "climb" the network stack.
 For UDP, the function [`__udp4_lib_lookup()`][__udp4_lib_lookup] describes how the kernel retrieves a socket for a given UDP packet.
-The way Linux calls this function and forwards the packet to the socket is more complex but [this article explains it well][pia-part5].
+The way Linux calls this function and forwards the packet to the socket is a bit hard to follow but [this article explains it well][pia-part5].

 ## Domain Name System (DNS)